What International Students Need to Know

 Municipality of Residence

-Registering as Permanent or Non-Permanent Resident
+Registering as Permanent Resident

 Following the registration, your Municipality will send an Urban Police Officer to check and confirm that you do reside there (put your name on the intercom and mailbox to facilitate the process).